Latest News

 THINK INVENTORY COVER

-In the past, the London Metal Exchange was the place to go for "extra metal".
-In the first decade of the past decade, the registered inventory was over 5 million tons.
+In the past, markets could have turned to "the London Metal Exchange" (LME) if they needed extra metal.
+In the early part of last decade, the registered inventory was over 5 million tons.

 CME warehouses were also raided.
 The total deliverable stock has fallen by 70% since January and now only amounts to 1,864 tonnes.

-These figures are a lie.
-Russian metal, that many Western users cannot use because of sanctions imposed following the?invasion of Ukraine', accounted 270,000 tons in LME registered inventory at the end March.
+These figures are misleading.
+Russian metal, that many Western users cannot use because of sanctions imposed following the invasion of Ukraine is accounted for by 270,000 tons in the LME's registered inventory at the end March.

 The non-Russian component has been the subject of a dispute between traders.
 In the first week in March, someone cancelled 98,000 tonnes of Indian aluminium registered on the LME.
-Then last week, they re-warranted most of them as time-spreads increased.
+However, last week time spreads were so high that they had to re-warrant a large portion of it.

-The benchmark spread between three-months cash and the benchmark cash The market tightened to $95.50 per tonne, the highest since 2007.
+The benchmark spread between three-month cash and the benchmark cash The market tightened to $95.50 per tonne, the highest since 2007.

 Power Constraints

-In theory, idle smelter capacities, especially in the U.S., and Europe, could be reactivated in order to alleviate the "squeeze" on metal supplies.
+The idle smelter capacities, especially in the U.S., and Europe, could theoretically be reactivated to help relieve the pressure on metal supplies.

 During previous energy crises, however, the majority of this capacity has been taken offline.
 Electrolysis is used to produce metal in smelters.
 A typical smelter can consume as much energy as a city of the size Boston.